takurot/llm_business_plan_debate_with_graphai/README.md

 2. **debate_on_theme(theme, iterations)**: Initializes the debate with a given theme and iterates the debate between two LLMs.
 3. **visualize_debate(history)**: Uses GraphAI tools to create and visualize the debate graphically.
 4. **generate_business_plan(history, theme)**: Generates a business plan from the debate history in Markdown format.
+5. **deepen_ideas(business_plan_path)**: Reads an existing business plan and generates deeper ideas and improvements for each section.

 ### Main Execution

 - The main block of the script sets the theme and iterations, runs the debate, visualizes it, and generates the business plan.
+- If an existing business plan file is provided, it reads the file and deepens the ideas within it.

 ## License